Karen Bausman: Early life and education

-This commission and other works that push the boundaries of structural and visual poetry formed the basis of Karen Bausman: Supermodels, a solo exhibition of her building designs and working methods at Harvard University in 2001.
+Career

 Bausman was a faculty member of Columbia University's School of Architecture's Advanced Architectural Design Studio (AAD) from 1990 to 2004 as the design studio was radically altered by digital visualization, the introduction of new materials, and the integration of digital with analog production.
-Her applied research into biological and other natural structures, together with computational design techniques she developed are featured in INDEX Architecture, a Columbia GSAPP book published by MIT Press in 2003.
+Her applied research into biological and other natural structures, together with computational design techniques she developed are featured in INDEX Architecture, a Columbia Graduate School of Architecture, Planning and Preservation book published by MIT Press in 2003.

-In 1994, Bausman was awarded the Rome Prize at a White House ceremony.
+In April 1994, Bausman was awarded the Rome Prize at a White House ceremony.
 She was awarded the Cooper Union Citation for Outstanding Contributions to the Field of Architecture in that same year.
-In 1995 she was elected a Fellow of the American Academy in Rome.
-She also was the subject of a New York Times profile in 2005 after her firm was awarded a multiyear design and construction excellence contract as part of New York City Mayor Michael R. Bloomberg’s initiative to bring new ideas and technologies to the design of city-financed libraries, community centers, and other structures in New York City.
-Among Bausman's interior design projects are award-winning New York headquarters for her private clients Warner Bros. and Elektra Entertainment Group.
-She has also built numerous private residences.
+In 1995, she was elected a Fellow of the American Academy in Rome.

+In 2005, she was the subject of a profile in The New York Times after her firm was awarded a multiyear design and construction excellence contract as part of former New York City Mayor Michael Bloomberg’s initiative to bring new ideas and technologies to the design of city-financed libraries, community centers, and other structures in New York City.
+She received the 2022 Lucy G. Moss Preservation Award from the New York Landmarks Conservancy for Highbridge Step Street and Tower, large-scale civic waterfront infrastructure projects for the City of New York.

+Bausman leads a research consortium at Pratt School of Architecture, Brooklyn, on how energy source issues impact built environments and how new technologies, such as wind power can be integrated into New York's waterfront infrastructure design.